Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Method

 \subsection{Progressive Growing}

-To improve the expressive power of the autoencoder in Figure~\ref{fig:dpa}, we propose to train it by harnessing the power of progressive growth~\cite{karras2017progressive}.
+To improve the expressive power of the autoencoder, we propose to train it by harnessing the methodology of progressive growth~\cite{karras2017progressive}.
 Illustrated in Figure~\ref{fig:pg}, the suggested pipeline gradually \textit{grows} the ``level'' of the ``perceptual'' information in the loss function.
-In the beginning of the training, the loss function computes the dissimilarity between the low-resolution images using the features from the coarse layers of the network, whereas, as the training advances, the ``level'' of this information is increased by including deeper and deeper features.
+In the beginning of the training, the loss function computes the dissimilarity between the low-resolution images using the features from the coarse layers of the network, \yellow{but} as the training advances, the ``level'' of \yellow{abstraction} \yellow{is increased through including} deeper features.
 It seems intuitively essential because the ``content" information is absent in the low-resolution images, with only the main color and the high-level structure being stored there.
-The novelty that we propose in our solution, therefore, is to \emph{synchronize} addition of the new layers to the autoencoder with the gradual increase of the depth of the features entailed in the calculation of the perceptual loss (see Figure~\ref{fig:pg}(Right) below).
+The novelty that we propose in our solution, therefore, is to \emph{synchronize} addition of the new layers to the autoencoder with the gradual increase of the depth of the features entailed in the calculation of the perceptual loss (see Figure~\ref{fig:pg}~(Right)).

-Both the autoencoder $g$ and the perceptual loss $L_{rec}$ have a low ``resolution'' in the beginning (Figure~\ref{fig:pg}(Left)).
+Both the autoencoder $g$ and the perceptual loss $L_{rec}$ have a low ``resolution'' in the beginning (Figure~\ref{fig:pg}~(Left)).
 For example, the input and the output of the autoencoder are $8\times 8$-pixel images $x$ and $\check{x}$, and the loss $L_{rec}$ computes the distance between the features $f(x)$ and $f(\check{x})$ of the coarse layer $f$ (the pre-trained feature extractor network).
 As the training advances, the layers are incrementally added to the autoencoder $g$, and the depth of the features $f$ is increased.